TritiumR/Prompting-with-the-Future/README.md

 conda install pytorch3d -c pytorch3d
 ```

+### Requirements for scanning your own environment

-Please follow the instructions in the [2d Gaussian Splatting](https://github.com/hbb1/2d-gaussian-splatting) and repo to install the dependency for reconstruction.
+Please follow the instructions in [COLMAP](https://colmap.github.io/) and [2d Gaussian Splatting](https://github.com/hbb1/2d-gaussian-splatting) to install the dependency for reconstruction.

 Since the environment for SAM2[https://github.com/facebookresearch/sam2] is not compatible with the main environment and it is only used for reconstruction, we provide a separate environment for SAM2.